Zelyson/Zelyson/README.md

 # My space here on Github

 ## `whoami` - Thats me!
-- **Name:** *Sebastian H* - also known as Zelyson
+- **Name:** *Sebastian* - also known as Zelyson
 - **Age:** 18y
 - **Langages:** English, German

-Nothing more to say here ;)
+Nothing more to say ;)

 ## `man Zelyson | grep interests` - Interests
 - Android Development
+- C/C++
 - C#
 - Unity
 - Offensive security - CTF's

 ## `ps` - What I do on Github
 I intend on uploading some small projects I am working on.
-Things such as a like a custom ping program or an image generator using a function to create some crazy art should set the tone on what to expect.
-These projects are just for fun and I do them to learn more about programming, computers and anything that comes up in the way of creating them.
+Things such as a custom ping program or an image generator using a function to create some crazy art should set the tone on what to expect.
+These projects are just for fun so please dont expect well maintained repos and quick bugfixes (although they will probably happen, maybe ¯\\_(ツ)_/¯ ).

 ## `exit` - Finaly words
 I hope you have fun while exploring this small corner of the internet and maybe get inspired to work on your own projects in the future.